Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in non-relativistic matter: ultracold atomic gases

-Encouraged by the success of CL in calculating 1D systems with repulsive interactions, the follow-up study of Ref.~\cite{PhysRevD.98.054507}, extended the results of Ref.~\cite{PRD95094502} to the spin-polarized case by introducing a non-vanishing asymmetry $\beta h = \beta (\mu_\uparrow - \mu_\downarrow)/2$.
+\paragraph{Spin-polarized systems} Encouraged by the success of CL in calculating 1D systems with repulsive interactions, the follow-up study of Refs.~\cite{PhysRevD.98.054507,Loheac2018} extended the results of Ref.~\cite{PRD95094502} to the spin-polarized case by introducing a non-vanishing asymmetry $\beta h = \beta (\mu_\uparrow - \mu_\downarrow)/2$.
 Such an asymmetry leads to a sign problem for the case of attractive interactions and to a phase problem for repulsive interactions.
 As mentioned above, such a sign or phase problem can be avoided in 1D using specific methods which, unfortunately, do not generalize to higher dimensions.
-In the study of Ref.~\cite{PhysRevD.98.054507}, the density and magnetization equations of state were calculated and compared with perturbation theory, imaginary polarization approaches, and the virial expansion.
-A sample of those results is reproduced in \figref{DensityLambda1}.